 - Provide the required expertise to help automotive clients develop tailored approaches to ISO 26262 and SAE J3061 combined with insights and specialized additional knowledge gained from experience in aerospace and other technical domains

-Our customers within the automotive industry can implement J3061 rapidly and efficiently, thanks to our support, and therefore insure that their systems will be safe, and that people’s life within and around vehicles will be safeguarded.
+Our customers within the automotive industry can implement J3061 rapidly and efficiently, thanks to our support, and therefore ensure that their systems will be safe, and that people’s life within and around vehicles will be safeguarded.

 Why consider CS Canada?